tonyhaunschmidt/GA-PROJECT-1-TETRIS/pseudocode.md

 2- Tetromino Status Update (tetromino & spawn position) 3 -Call spawnTetromino

+// will also need a refresh of dummy and shadow if using.

 movedown (function)
 1- call despawnTetromino
 2- check clash function